-Fusion GUI can be used to design the device configuration online or offline (with or without a UCD90120A device connected to the computer).
-In offline mode, Fusion GUI prompts the user to create or open a project file (.xml) at launch.
-In online mode, Fusion GUI automatically detects the device on the PMBus and reads the configuration data from the device.
-A USB-to-GPIO Adapter EVM (HPA172) from Texas Instruments is required to connect Fusion GUI to the PMBus.
+Fusion GUI can be used to design the device configuration online or offline (with or without a UCD90160A device connected to the computer).
+In offline mode, Fusion GUI will prompt user to create or open a project file (.xml) at launch.
+In online mode, Fusion GUI automatically detects the device on PMBus and read the configuration data from the device.
+An USB-to-GPIO Adapter EVM (HPA172) from Texas Instruments is required to connect Fusion GUI to PMBus.

-The general design steps include
+The general design steps include:

 - 1. Rail setup

 - 2. Rail monitoring configuration

 - 3. GPI configuration

 - 4. Rail sequence configuration

 - 5. Fault response configuration

 - 6. GPO configuration

 - 7. Margining configuration

-- 8. Other configurations such as Pin Selected Rail States, Watchdog Timer, System Reset, and so on.

-Details of the steps are self-explanatory in Fusion GUI
+- 8. Other configurations such as Pin Selected Rail States, Watchdog Timer, and System Reset.
+Details of the steps are self-explanatory in Fusion GUI.